ChngYuanLongRandy/demo_deploy/README.md

 Default values are present on the application itself so that you can click on predict button at the end.
 If prediction is 0, message 'Please see a doctor!' will appear, otherwise it will appear as 'Please keep up the healthy habits'.
 Along with the message the predict class and the probability will appear as well.

-The instructions below assumes a Windows OS
+The instructions below assumes a Windows OS with Python version 3.10.0

 ### Tox